christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 #### Graph Convolution Networks

 A stack of multiple Graph Convolution Networks (GCN) is applied to all nodes of a graph of any form.
-The output of the stack is NxD, where N is the number of graph nodes, and D the dimension of the last layer.
+The output of the stack is NxD, where N is the number of graph nodes, and D=100 the dimension of the last layer.

 In order to output a global representation of a graph of dimension (D,), a global node is added to the graph, with type global, and linked to all other nodes in the graph: the embedding of this node of dimension D is taken as the **graph embedding**.